Banking & ATM Fees in Germany (2026)

 Can I open a local bank account in Germany as a nomad?

-Yes — once you have Germany's Freiberufler / Freelance Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Germany banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Germany's Freiberufler / Freelance Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Germany banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Germany a cash or card country?

-Germany runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Euro at the start of each week to avoid repeat ATM trips.
+Germany runs on both cash and cards.
+Cards work in larger venues; keep Euro on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Germany affect my banking setup?
+Does triggering tax residency in Germany affect my banking?

-Tax residency in Germany is triggered at 183 days in the relevant period.
+Tax residency in Germany triggers at 183 days.
 183 days triggers German tax residency, which comes with progressive income tax rates up to 45% plus solidarity surcharge.
 Germany also has a 'habitual abode' rule — if you have a permanent home available to you in Germany, you can trigger residency in fewer than 183 days.
 Consult a Steuerberater (tax advisor) before planning longer stays.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad